galecia/openlibrary-utils/README.md

 ## Presentations

 ###Radicalize Your Catalog with Ebooks Your Patrons Can Keep Forever
 Presentation at California Library Association Annual Conference, November 2014 by Carol Frost, Lori Ayre, Megan Wong, Heekyung Wilhelmi.
-Available on slideshere at http://www.slideshare.net/loriayre/radicalize-your-library-catalog-with-ebooks-your-patrons-can-keep-forever.
+Available on Slideshare at http://www.slideshare.net/loriayre/radicalize-your-library-catalog-with-ebooks-your-patrons-can-keep-forever.

 For more information, contact team@galecia.com.